Manufacturing Industry News

 Emblematic of the manufacturing sector’s perseverance during the pandemic, these hard-working students created more than 65 projects showcasing their skills in CAD design, sine bar, grinding vice, CNC turning, CNC milling, CNC CAM, CNC programming, and other abilities and techniques essential to modern machining.

-Participating high schools included Cary-Grove, Hampshire, Jefferson (Rockford), Lake Park, McHenry East, McHenry West, first-time competitor Ridgewood, Streamwood, and Wheeling.
+Participants in these manufacturing activities for high school students included Cary-Grove, Hampshire, Jefferson (Rockford), Lake Park, McHenry East, McHenry West, first-time competitor Ridgewood, Streamwood, and Wheeling.
 Students heard remarks from Leigh Coglianese, TMA Manager of Training & Education, April Senase, West CTE Manufacturing Teacher, and Tom Cicardo, Tooling Apprentice, Matrix Tool.
 The students also had the opportunity to connect with local manufacturers and learn more about possible careers.

 “This year’s Precision Machining Competition is a testament to the indomitable spirit of these young people,” said TMA President Steve Rauschenberger.
 “In a year marked by uncertainty and adversity, these students persevered, overcoming numerous obstacles to create the impressive projects we saw here today.
 It’s rewarding for our association to know these students will have the opportunity to obtain high-paying and high in-demand jobs in manufacturing.”